Phoenix Data Centers: 5 Reasons to Colocate in PHX

 Public cloud providers are increasingly calling Phoenix home.
 Microsoft Azure, Google Cloud, and Oracle, have availability zones on Phoenix.
 This allows customers colocating in Phoenix to connect to their preferred cloud with the lowest possible latency.

-Phoenix also has a wealth of fiber providers in market.
+Phoenix also has a wealth of fiber providers, MPLS, and broadband providers in the market.
 These include Intermountain Infrastructure Group (IIG), Alluvion Communications, Colt Technology Services, Arelion, AT&T, Cox Communications, Zayo, Crown Castle, Fatbeam, Hudson Fiber, InnerCity FiberNet (ICFN), and Cogent Communications.

 Phoenix Enjoys Affordable and Reliable Power Supply

 Power supply significantly contributes to retail colocation costs.
 The lower power costs available in Phoenix help customers drive down the cost of colocation services.